EasyCloudService/cloud/README.md

 ### 🔹 I want AutoUpdates, what can I do?
 To enable them, open the `start-script` (`start.bat` or `start.sh`) and add the following argument `eaup` to the end.
-It should look like this: `java -jar ..... eaup` \
+It should look like this: `java -Xms512M -Xmx512M -jar easycloud-loader.jar eaup` \
 EAUP means Enable-Auto-Updates-Please

 ### 🔹 How do I set up a group?